Foundation Seamounts: Geology

-The Pacific-Antarctic Ridge is unusually shallow (1500–1700 m depth instead of 2300–2600 m) at the point where the Foundations seamounts intersect the ridge; this thickening of the ridge also alters the chemistry of erupted magmas there, leading to the occurrence of andesite and dacite which are formed within the thickened crust.
+The Pacific-Antarctic Ridge is unusually shallow (1500–1700 m depth instead of 2300–2600 m) at the point where the Foundation seamounts intersect the ridge; this thickening of the ridge also alters the chemistry of erupted magmas there, leading to the occurrence of andesite and dacite which are formed within the thickened crust.
 This area of silicic volcanism extends southward from the point where the Pacific-Antarctic Ridge intersects the Foundation Seamounts.
 There is no indication of volcanism on the other side of the ridge.

 The Foundation Seamounts appear to originate from a hotspot, with the neon and helium isotope ratios suggesting that the hotspot is a mantle plume, which is interacting with the spreading ridge.
 The Foundation hotspot is considerably weaker than many other hotspots such as the Society hotspot or the Hawaii hotspot, and its volcanoes were constructed in shorter timespans than the Hawaiian ones.
-Because an age progression was not found at first (Macdonald seamount is active in its own right), a "hot line" origin was proposed at first; argon-argon dating performed later on rocks dredged from the seamounts has demonstrated clearly age progressive volcanism.
+Because an age progression was not found at first (Macdonald seamount is active in its own right), a "hot line" origin was proposed at first; argon-argon dating performed later on rocks dredged from the seamounts has clearly demonstrated age progressive volcanism.

 The plume may be located either directly underneath the spreading ridge, or about 360–400 km west of it; geoid anomalies are centered on the volcanic ridges and indicate a distance of 36 km but with some large uncertainty.
 It is possible that the Pacific-Antarctic Ridge is "sucking" away hotspot mantle flow towards the ridge, influencing its magma output, the interaction eventually resulting in the formation of the volcanic ridges that occur between the eastern Foundation Seamounts and the Pacific-Antarctic Ridge.
 These ridges started to form by 7.7 ± 0.1 million years ago and continued until 0.5 ± 0.1 million years ago, which is the youngest date obtained on these ridges.

 Composition

-The Foundation Seamounts are constructed by various types of alkalic magmas, including alkali basalt, trachyandesite and trachydacite.
+The Foundation Seamounts are constructed by various types of alkalic magmas, including alkali basalt, trachyandesite, and trachydacite.
 Dredge samples have found rocks consisting of aphyric basalt with plagioclase phenocrysts and olivine.
 Manganese crusts and palagonite are also found.